RFTrans: Leveraging Refractive Flow of Transparent Objects for Surface Normal Estimation and Manipulation

 Abstract

-Transparent objects are widely used in our daily lives, making teaching robots to interact with them important.
-However, it's not easy because the reflective and refractive effects can make RGB-D cameras fail to give accurate geometry measurements.
-To solve this problem, this paper presents RFTrans, an RGB-D-based method for surface normal estimation and manipulation of transparent objects.
-By leveraging refractive flow as an intermediate representation, RFTrans circumvents the drawbacks of directly predicting the geometry (\eg surface normal) from RGB images and helps bridge the sim-to-real gap.
-RFTrans integrates the RFNet, which predicts refractive flow, object mask, and boundaries, followed by the F2Net, which estimates surface normal from the refractive flow.
-To make manipulation possible, a global optimization module will take in the predictions and refine the raw depth, from which we can construct the point cloud with normal.
-An analytical grasp planning algorithm, ISF, is followed to generate the grasp poses.
+To solve this problem, this paper introduces RFTrans, an RGB-D-based method for surface normal estimation and manipulation of transparent objects.
+By leveraging refractive flow as an intermediate representation, the proposed method circumvents the drawbacks of directly predicting the geometry (e.g. surface normal) from images and helps bridge the sim-to-real gap.
+It integrates the RFNet, which predicts refractive flow, object mask, and boundaries, followed by the F2Net, which estimates surface normal from the refractive flow.
+To make manipulation possible, a global optimization module will take in the predictions, refine the raw depth, and construct the point cloud with normal.
+An off-the-shelf analytical grasp planning algorithm is followed to generate the grasp poses.
 We build a synthetic dataset with physically plausible ray-tracing rendering techniques to train the networks.
-Results show that the RFTrans trained on the synthetic dataset can consistently outperform the baseline ClearGrasp in both synthetic and real-world benchmarks by a large margin.
-Finally, a real-world robot grasping task witnesses an 83\% success rate, proving that refractive flow can help enable direct sim-to-real transfer.

 BibTeX